Bowel obstruction: Treatment

-Some causes of bowel obstruction may resolve spontaneously; many require operative treatment.
-In adults, frequently the surgical intervention and the treatment of the causative lesion are required.
+Treatment of small and large bowel obstructions are initially similar and non-operative management is usually the initial management strategy as the majority of small bowel obstruction resolve spontaneously with non-operative management.
+Patients are monitored by the surgical team for signs of improvement and resolution of the obstruction on imaging; if the obstruction does not clear then surgical management for the treatment of the causative lesion is required.
 In malignant large bowel obstruction, endoscopically placed self-expanding metal stents may be used to temporarily relieve the obstruction as a bridge to surgery, or as palliation.
 Diagnosis of the type of bowel obstruction is normally conducted through initial plain radiograph of the abdomen, luminal contrast studies, computed tomography scan, or ultrasonography prior to determining the best type of treatment.

 Further research is needed to find out if parenteral nutrition is of benefit to people with an inoperable blockage of the bowel caused by advanced cancer.

 Small bowel obstruction

 In the management of small bowel obstructions, a commonly quoted surgical aphorism is: "never let the sun rise or set on small-bowel obstruction" because about 5.5% of small bowel obstructions are ultimately fatal if treatment is delayed.
 Improvements in radiological imaging of small bowel obstructions allow for confident distinction between simple obstructions, that can be treated conservatively, and obstructions that are surgical emergencies (volvulus, closed-loop obstructions, ischemic bowel, incarcerated hernias, etc.).
+Exam findings of bowel compromise requiring immediate surgery include: severe abdominal pain, signs of peritonitis such as rebound tenderness, elevated heart rate, fever, and elevated inflammatory markers on lab work, such as lactic acid.

 A small flexible tube (nasogastric tube) may be inserted through the nose into the stomach to help decompress the dilated bowel.
 This tube is uncomfortable but relieves the abdominal cramps, distention, and vomiting.
-Intravenous therapy is utilized and the urine output is monitored with a catheter in the bladder.
+Intravenous therapy is utilized and the urine output may be monitored with a catheter in the bladder.

 Most people with SBO are initially managed conservatively because in many cases, the bowel will open up.
 Some adhesions loosen up and the obstruction resolves.
 The patient is examined several times a day, and X-ray images are made to ensure he or she is not getting clinically worse.

 Conservative treatment involves insertion of a nasogastric tube, correction of dehydration and electrolyte abnormalities.
-Opioid pain relievers may be used for patients with severe pain.
-Antiemetics may be administered if the patient is vomiting.
+Opioid pain relievers may be used for patients with severe pain but alternate pain relievers are preferred as opioids can decrease bowel motility.Antiemetics may be administered if the patient is vomiting.
 Adhesive obstructions often settle without surgery.
 If the obstruction is complete surgery is usually required.

 Most patients improve with conservative care in 2–5 days.
 When the obstruction is cancer, surgery is the only treatment.
 Those with bowel resection or lysis of adhesions usually stay in the hospital a few more days until they can eat and walk.

 Small bowel obstruction caused by Crohn's disease, peritoneal carcinomatosis, sclerosing peritonitis, radiation enteritis, and postpartum bowel obstruction are typically treated conservatively, i.e. without surgery.